What is Medicare Supplemental insurance and when do I need it?

 If you have any questions about Supplemental Medicare Insurance or any other health insurance option, please call us, email us or fill out the form on our website.
 Thank you for your time.
 Have a fantastic day.

-Coming Soon: Your Supplemental Medicare Insurance open enrollment period
+Your Supplemental Medicare Insurance open enrollment period IS HERE!

-If you’re going to be 65 in 3-6 months, you are in your initial open enrollment or annual election period.
+There’s a special open enrollment period running from October 15th to December 7th for people who already have Medicare insurance to possibly change or adjust their policies.
+But if you’re within 6 months of turning 65, regardless of what time of year it is, you are in your initial open initial enrollment period.
 That means you’re eligible to purchase Supplemental Medicare Insurance and you can’t be turned down because of any pre-existing conditions you may have.
 Because of that fact, this is your most important open enrollment period.
 You don’t want to squander it or put off making important coverage decisions until your best options, based on price and quality, have passed you by.

 For those of you 65 and over, the time to make a switch to a newer and/or better plan is during the national Medicare open enrollment period which begins on October 15 and ends on December 7, with changes effective on January 1.